 If you live somewhere between Hardiness Zones 1-7, you may be snoring along to winter’s hibernation song right now.
-The colors outside are drab, the daylight hours are short, and the “nothing-like-it” taste of crisp sugar snap peas and sweet cherry tomatoes picked fresh from the garden linger someplace off in the distance.
+The colors outside are drab, the daylight hours are short, and the “nothing-like-it” taste of crisp sugar snap peas and sweet cherry tomatoes picked fresh from the garden linger somewhere off in the distance.

-Winter doldrums Have You Down?
+Winter Doldrums Have You Down?

 Here’s a quick and easy way to snap out of the winter blues.
 Put the kettle on for a cup of mint, lemon verbena, or ginger-turmeric tea.
 Sweeten it with local honey, and grab a stack of next year’s seed catalogs!